 Mother’s Day is a fitting time to reflect on the most important mother who ever lived: Mary, “the Mother of God” (Greek, Theotokos), as she is called in the Chalcedonian Creed.
-That God would come into the world for our salvation through a woman is perhaps the greatest proof of the equality of women and the dignity of motherhood.
+That God would come into the world for us and for our salvation by a woman is perhaps the greatest proof of the equality of women and the dignity of motherhood.
 It has provided a source of inspiration to Christian women throughout the centuries.

 Two Extremes in the Doctrine of Mary